(OR: WHAT I WISH I KNEW BEFORE….)

 Be aware also that if you are taking more than $10,000 from the US (and about the same from many other countries) you are required by law to declare it (for the US, do a search for FinCEN Form 105) and if you take more than 1 million yen into Japan you are required to declare it on the Japanese Customs form you’ll get on the plane.

 There have been many requests for info on what needs to be done for taking a dog or cat to Japan.
 There’s a new system and basically four steps to take, starting several months before your planned move.
 The first step is to have your pet fitted with a microchip for identification.
 Then if it’s more than 90 days old, have it vaccinated against rabies with an inactivated vaccine, then given a booster shot more than 30 but less than 365 days later.
 Then there is a blood test at a Japanese approved lab that shows a serum antibody level of at least 0.5 IU/ml.
 At least 180 days but less than 2 years should have elapsed since the blood test upon your arrival in Japan; plus your pet should be given periodic booster shots, and not appear ill when it arrives.
 You are supposed to notify the Japanese Animal Quarantine Service at least 40 days prior to your arrival.
+More detailed info is provided by the Japanese Quarantine Office so read through it carefully.
 Also the number of cages per flight may be limited so it would be good to reserve a spot for your pet as soon as possible.
 People coming from a designated rabies-free area have a bit looser regulations, as well as animals of US military personnel.
-If you satisfy all the requirements, the quarantine time for your pet will be less than 12 hours -- usually far less.
+If you satisfy all the requirements, the quarantine time for your pet will be less than 12 hours — usually far less.
 But because there is no guarantee, if you try to make a same day connection to another Japanese city, there is a chance that you might miss your flight.
 If your pet must be quarantined, the costs are typically 2500-3000 yen per day for a private company to hold and feed your pet, which will be done at your port of entry, not your final destination.
 Unless you live a stone’s throw away and can feed your friend yourself, the costs can grow quite high.
 NOTE: Failure to follow proper procedures could be financially disastrous since your pet will have to be quarantined up to 180 days.

 This depends on your nationality but those from English speaking or most European countries only need a passport valid for the next 90 days and a return ticket out of the country within that time.
 Full info is here.
 Also since November, 2007 every time a non-citizen enters Japan, getting fingerprinted and photographed is required.